alpinelinux/alpine-mksite/posts/Alpine-3.3.0-released.md

 We are pleased to announce Alpine Linux 3.3.0, the first release in v3.3 stable series.

-The ISO images has been renamed.
+The ISO images have been renamed.
 Current images are now:

 - alpine (previously 'alpine-mini').
 Minimalisitic boot media for network access.
 - alpine-vanilla (same as before).
 Same as 'alpine' but with vanilla kernel.